liu-mengyang/rust-mmdeploy/README.md

 Deploy text detection and text recognition models converted by MMDeploy.

-The example deploys a DBNet model for detection and a CRNN model for recognition both converted by ONNXRUNTIME target on CPU device.
+The example deploys a DBNet model for detection and a CRNN model for recognition both converted by the ONNXRUNTIME target on a CPU device.

 ```bash
 cargo run --example ocr cpu ../mmdeploy-converted-models/dbnet ../mmdeploy-converted-models/crnn ./images/demos/mmocr_demo.jpg